-Mr. Ulrich is the cofounder and President of the Business Architecture Guild, Cochair of the OMG Architecture-Driven Modernization Task Force, and cofounder and Partner at Business Architecture Associates, Inc. Previously, he served in a senior management capacity at KPMG, including as Director of Reengineering Strategies, prior to leaving and forming his own company in 1990.
+Mr. Ulrich is the cofounder and President of the Business Architecture Guild, Cochair of the OMG Architecture-Driven Modernization Task Force, and cofounder and Principal Instructor at Business Architecture Associates, Inc. Previously, he served in a senior management capacity at KPMG, including as Director of Reengineering Strategies, prior to leaving and forming his own company in 1990.
 Mr. Ulrich’s work has been the basis for business and IT architecture transformation projects worldwide.
 Past clients include a wide range of large-scale corporations and government agencies worldwide.

 By allowing an organization to analyze and visualize the entire business and apply business blueprints to both strategic transformation initiatives and ongoing business challenges, business architecture becomes an enabler of critical business strategies.